tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/操作指南/备份与恢复/备份数据_intl_en.md

 >- Currently, physical backups are supported only in MongoDB v3.2.

 ## Automatic Backup
-1. Log in to the [TencentDB for MongoDB console](https://console.cloud.tencent.com/mongodb), click an instance name/ID in the instance list, and enter the instance management page.
+1. Log in to the [TencentDB for MongoDB console](https://console.cloud.tencent.com/mongodb), click an instance ID in the instance list, and enter the instance management page.
 2. Select **Backup and Rollback** > **Auto Backup Settings**, and click **Edit**.
 3. Specify the following backup parameters and click **Save**.
 <table>